saintsama98/Hooke-tranching/README.md

 # Hooke-Tranching generalization

-This repository is meant to keep a copy of discussions and notes that will progressively contribute to a generic Tranches-waterfall standard for ethereum and overall ecosystem for defi we aim to propose.
+This repository is meant to keep a copy of discussions and notes that will progressively contribute to a generic risk buffering using tranching as a SPV (Special Purpose Vehical) standard for securities and overall structured markets, tokens or tradables in defi.

 ## About | Roadmap